guidelines for website design

 Custom Web Design = Professional

-However, if you’re thinking about piecemealing together a quick and dirty site with the hopes of redesigning and upgrading it in the future, a template will turn out to be more hassle than it’s worth.
+However, if you plan on slapping together a rudimentary site with the intention of redesigning and upgrading it later, a template will turn out to be more trouble than it’s worth.